In Brief

 Indices used (including interest & dividends): Defensive Investment Grade Bonds – GBP hedged Bloomberg Global Aggregate Index; Riskier Bonds (High Yield) – GBP hedged Bloomberg Global High Yield Index, Developed World Equities – MSCI World Index in GBP; Emerging Market Equities – MSCI Emerging Markets Index in GBP; FTSE 100 (UK Large Capitalisation Equities)

-Diving into stylistic performance within indices, ‘high price’ securities (often described as ‘growth’/’momentum’/’quality’ companies) continued their stronger run of the second quarter, up almost 8% over Q4.
-Cheaper ‘value’ companies weren’t too far behind, up almost 7%.
-Smaller companies, however, lagged significantly and were only up just under 2% over the quarter.
+Diving into stylistic performance within indices, ‘high price’ securities (often described as growth, momentum and quality companies) continued their stronger second-quarter run, up almost 8% over Q4.
+Cheaper ‘value’ companies weren’t too far behind, up nearly 7%.
+Smaller companies, however, lagged significantly, only up under 2% over the quarter.

 Data source: Financial Express